lordelogos/clientmail.js/README.md

 ## Contributing

-Contributions to `clientmail` are welcome!
+Contributions to `client-mail` are welcome!
 If you find a bug, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.
 Please make sure to follow the existing coding style and conventions.

 When submitting a pull request, provide a clear description of the changes made and ensure that all tests pass.
 Adding appropriate tests for new features or bug fixes is highly appreciated.